parapet-io/parapet/README.md

 }
 ```

-If you want to register a combined process then don't need to register `printerA`.
+If you want to register a combined process then you don't need to register `printerA`.

 Example: